Not sure where to stay in Hull? Here’s our handy guide to hotels and accommodation across the city.

 If you want to jump straight from the train and into your room, the Mercure Hull Royal Hotel could hardly be in a better position.
 It’s directly connected to the train station and is in the centre of town; Larkin even wrote a poem about it.
 If you fancy a panoramic view of the Humber Bridge then the Hallmark Hotel is one to try, while the Kingston Theatre Hotel is in just the right spot for Old Town.
 Visitors heading to Cottingham could check out the Lazaat Hotel.
 There is also the four star 19th century manor house Mercure Hull Grange Park Hotel nestled in 12 acres of landscaped gardens in the picturesque Willerby.
 Cave Castle Hotel is a castellated manor house just off the A63, set amongst 150 acres of parkland.

 It’s not all about hotels though.
+Why not try Hideout Hotel who offer contemporary apartments in the heart of Hull.
 There are plenty of great B&Bs and self-catered options for accommodation too, like The Toll Cottage in Cottingham.
 Airbnb is another good place to look, which is full of gems like this converted orangery in a rose garden near Beverley.
 Take a peek at the other homestays (including whole properties) available on Airbnb now.

 If you fancy a truly authentic rural East Yorkshire experience, why not spend the night on a working farm, for example Butt Farm in Beverley?
 Expect beautiful countryside and the freshest eggs you’ve ever eaten for breakfast.
 Campers and caravan-ers have lots of sites to choose from around Hull and East Yorkshire too, like the Bridlington Caravan Club Site or the Burton Constable Holiday Park.